-Energy overload situations can cause braking resistor failure, but is easily prevented with the right equipment and system design.
-In this article we’ll explain the cause of overload conditions and present three methods that will help you address this common problem.
-After all, you want to protect your VFD and related equipment in order to prevent unhappy customers and co-workers that experience a system failure.
+Energy overload situations can cause braking resistor failure but can be easily prevented with the right equipment and system design.
+In this article, we’ll explain the cause of overload conditions and present three methods that will help you address this common problem.
+After all, you want to protect your VFD and related equipment in order to prevent unhappy customers and co-workers who experience a system failure.

 Brake Resistor – Normal Operation